marko-milasinovic/P-Check/README.md

-# Automatic Installed Program Checker
+# Automatic installed programs checker
 Java program that automatically checks if given programs (read from .csv) are installed on windows

 ## Built with